RTEMS/rtems-docs/posix_users/mutex.rst

 Services
 ========

 This section details the mutex manager's services.
 A subsection is dedicated to each of this manager's services and describes the calling sequence, related constants, usage, and status codes.

+.. _pthread_mutexattr_init:

 pthread_mutexattr_init - Initialize a Mutex Attribute Set
 ---------------------------------------------------------